Holiday Gift Guide 2022: Six Pillars of Brain Healthy Giving

 Ultimately, the brain is meant to help us survive and thrive in the context of relationships with the people around us.
 Interacting with others helps stimulate different parts of the brain and supports attention and memory, and adds purpose to our lives.
 In fact, studies have linked more social activity with less cognitive decline during old age.
 To create lasting memories and social connection, consider these gifts:

-- Botanical garden passes are not only good for socialization, but for relaxation, getting outdoors and enjoying nature.
+3. Botanical garden or museum passes are not only good for socialization, but for relaxation, getting outdoors and enjoying nature.

 Supporting Brain Healthy Causes